samriddhimakasare25/samriddhimakasare25/README.md

 <h2 align="center">✨ Hi, my name is Samriddhi Makasare ✨  </h2>

 <p align="center">
-  Currently a freshman pursuing my Bachelor of Science in Computer Science with a minor is UX design at Wilfrid Laurier University .
+  Currently a second year pursuing my Bachelor of Science in Computer Science with a minor is UX design at Wilfrid Laurier University .
 I'm into doing my own side projects and anything that will help me learn and understand new technologies.
 Interning at Lotus Addiction Therapy as a Full Stack Developer and I am the CEO/Founder of Zeuty.
 Highly interested in Frontend oppurtunities.
   </p>

   <p align="center">